isomerpages/moe-dunearnsec/_students/Character Citizenship Edn(CCE)/Sexuality Education.md

 negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
-Abstinence and upholding family values are th8</p>
+Abstinence and upholding family values are the key messages.</p>
 <p></p>
 <h4><strong>INFORMATION FOR PARENTS</strong></h4>
 <p>10.
 Parents may opt their children out of the Sexuality Education lessons,